 AUGUR: Pre-Flight Planning for GNSS Operations

 Part of a pilot’s duty is to check if an approach aid will be available at his destination airport, to ensure that landing is possible.
 This gets a little more complicated if the navigation aid is orbiting in the sky.
 AUGUR takes into account scheduled maintenance actions on satellites and informs operators if these have an impact on availability.
-AUGUR is becoming part of a NOTAM system for ABAS and SBAS operations.
+Some ANSPs provide GPS RAIM predicted unavailability in the format of NOTAM and AUGUR supports such service on demand.

-AUGUR is a web-based tool which checks the availability of GPS integrity (RAIM) for different operations including B-RNAV, P-RNAV and RNP APCH to LNAV minima.
+AUGUR is a web-based tool which checks the availability of GPS integrity (RAIM) for operations including RNAV 1, RNP 1 and RNP APCH to LNAV and LNAV/VNAV minima.

 This allows airspace users to be informed about the number of operational satellites and provides a means by which the availability of GPS integrity can be confirmed for an intended flight.